top of page

 October 25 A Tree Walk (TBA)

-November 22 Bear Lake Hike: This 5.4 km. trail in the Whiteshell includes stunning views and elevation changes.
+This trail in the Whiteshell includes stunning views and elevation changes.
 We will hike to the lake, have lunch and return.
 We will walk together as a group.
-Children 10 and older are welcome.
 Reflections about the bear...how it prepares for hibernation by filling up and how bears are known for their healing qualities.
 How could we apply these ideas to our lives?

 Dec 20 Solstice Potluck Party